-The Walk Score of the Central Business District is improving with each new business, bike lane, sidewalk and other amenities that are added with new developments and City funded streetscape/ROW improvements.
+The Walk Score of the Central Business District improves with each new business, bike lane, sidewalk and other amenities that are added with new developments and City funded streetscape/ROW improvements.
 Walk scores are measured from the Germantown City Hall address.

 The Central Business District Streetscape Plan and Design Guidelines was completed in fiscal year 2017 Q3 and these documents are being used to implement public and private projects increasing the mobility options and establishing a better sense of place.
 The first implementation project in Old Germantown was completed in fiscal year 2017 Q4.

 The City has moderate ability to impact this measure.